mg-Ben/MyKnowledge/Application_Development/Docker/Docker.md

 			- my-stack-network
 		volumes:
 			python-server-volume:/home/app/data
 		command: python index.py --web-listen-address 8080 #Optional: to specify the command to start the main application (equivalent to CMD option in Dockerfile).
-You can also run several commands with bash -c "<command> && <command> && <command>"
+You can also run several commands with bash -c "<command> && <command> && <command>".
+		#You can also specify only command-line arguments.
+For example:
+		command:
+			- "--config.file=/etc/prometheus/prometheus.yml"
+			- "--enable-feature=remote-write-receiver"

 volumes: #Here are the settings for the volumes defined above
 	mongoDB-volume:
 		driver: local
 	python-server-volume:
 		driver: local

 networks: #Here are the settings for the networks defined above
 	my-stack-network:
 		driver: bridge
 ```
 A good and common practice is to have a ```.env``` file on the same directory of ```docker-compose.yml``` where you can define all the versions, port numbers and environment variables to use (e.g., the Python image version to use and the username/password for database containers):
 ```